Begin typing your search...

 Earlier this month, in an emotional scene, the veterinarian who had visited the zoo to meet the monkey with permission from the Madras High Court was seen teary-eyed and dejected after his plea to touch and examine the animal was refused by the zoo staff, an insider had told this newspaper.
 The zookeepers had also not released the infant simian from the cage even as it was all excited upon seeing the doctor.

-Five days ago, Vallaiappan had approached the Madras High Court seeking the forest department to hand over the custody of the monkey to him saying that the animal needed continuous care.
+Five days ago, Vallaiappan had moved the Madras High Court after his pleas to get the monkey in his custody was rejected by the forest department.
+He had said that the animal needed continuous care.
 However, the court had observed that the veterinarian could not claim exclusive ownership, and that if the possession of the monkey was granted to the petitioner, it would open the doors for individuals seeking custody of listed wild animals.